anbangzhang/5010-project-anbangzhang/README.md

  Input the space name:

     Please input a space name from the spaces: [Armory, Billiard Room, Carriage House, Dining Hall, Drawing Room, Foyer, Green House, Hedge Maze, Kitchen, Lancaster Room, Library, Lilac Room, Master Suite, Nursery, Parlor, Piazza, Servants' Quarters, Tennessee Room, Trophy Room, Wine Cellar, Winter Garden]

+ ## GUI Mode

+ Upon program launch, the program creates a world instance based on the world specification file.
+Then the user is presented with welcome screen with 2 main menus:

+ **Menu**

+ 1.1 New Game - Allows user to create a new game with new world configuration:

+         Game setting example:
+         res/world specification/Mansion.txt - Name of the file with World Specification.
+         4 - Number of turns for the game.
+         10 - Maximum number of players allowed in the game.

+ 1.2 Restart Game - Allows user to start the game with the previous settings.

+ 1.3 Add Player - Allows user to add a player to the game.

+         Player setting example:
+         Player Name:`AAA`
+         Start Room:`Armory`
+         Player's Weapon Limit: -1 for no limit of the capacity 5 maximum is 5 weapons
+         Type of Player: computer Player

+ 1.4 Quit Game - Allows user to quit the game.

+ **Help**

+ 1.1 About Game - Displays a brief introduction of the functions and features of the game.

+ 1.2 How to Play Game - Displays information on how to play the game.

+ Game Player Hot Keys:

+ 1. Press l  player can look around
+ 2. Press a  player can attack the target.
+ 3. Press p  player can pick up a weapon from the space.

+ Mouse Click:

+ 1. Click on a player's icon displays player's description.
+ 2. Click on target's icon displays target's information.
+ 3. Click on a neighbor room, the current player moves to that room.
+ 4. Right Click on a room, the current player moves the pet to that room.